szemranamszyca/CarND-Advanced-Lane-Lines/writeup.md

 ![Windows slide result][slide]

-#### 5. Radius of curvature of the lane and the position of the vehicle with respect to center.
+#### 5. Radius of curvature of the lane and the position of the vehicle with respect to the center.

 Radious of curvature and position of vehicle are calcuted in *calccurv_and_centerdist(...)*  function in lane_findings file.